OsirisML/OsirisML/README.md

 `sudo configure/configure.sh`

-OsirisML is currently only available for installation on Debian Linux because it is reccomended to run on a server with high `RAM` capacity.
+OsirisML is currently only available for installation on Debian Linux because it is recomended to run on a server with high `RAM` capacity.
 Through basic testing, a `.pcap` file of about `8` gb is reccomended to have at least `128` gb of `RAM`.

 `Ubuntu 22.04.4` is reccomended.